MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 For a while, you've been able to use Windows Server File Classification Infrastructure to classify documents and then protect them by using the [Rights Management connector](../deploy-use/deploy-rms-connector.md) (Office documents only) or a [PowerShell script](../rms-client/configure-fci.md) (all file types).

-You can now use the [Azure Information Protection scanner](../deploy-use/deploy-aip-scanner.md), currently in preview.
+You can now use the [Azure Information Protection scanner](../deploy-use/deploy-aip-scanner.md).
 The scanner uses the Azure Information Protection client and your Azure Information Protection policy to label documents (all file types) so that these documents are then classified and optionally, protected.

 The main differences between these two solutions: